* This is the Consumer Version. *

 Doctors examine the pupils for abnormal responses or lack of response to changes in light.

 In the thermoregulatory sweat test, a dye is applied to the skin, and a person is placed in a closed, heated compartment to stimulate sweating.
 Sweat causes the dye to change color.
-As a result, doctors can identify which areas of the body sweat too much or too little.
+Doctors can then evaluate the pattern of sweat loss, which may help them determine the cause of the autonomic nervous system disorder.

 Other tests may be done to check for disorders that can cause the autonomic disorder.